-Thes0e are commonly referred to as inserts and are usually the easiest way to get coupons.
-There are 3 inserts that are the most common:
+Coupons in the Sunday newspaper are commonly referred to as inserts and are usually the easiest way to get coupons.
+Three inserts are the most common:

 Smart Source (SS)